 “Despite being 15 to 20 years old, the condition of the existing playstructures was fine,” says Flores.
 “By swapping out a few components here and there, we created a whole new play experience.
 And there wasn’t unnecessary waste here or at Landscape Structures’ manufacturing facility.
 Retrofits provide a really practical approach for updating your playgrounds with minimal environmental impact.”

 Landscape Structures makes it easy to retrofit a playstructure.
 If considering a retrofit project, the local playground consultant can obtain the original site plans from Landscape Structures in order to help customers choose new components that will best fit the existing structure.
 Landscape Structures maintains records of each playground sale going back more than 20 years.
-In addition, since the introduction of each its playsystems, Landscape Structures has made no modifications to the main structure design, ensuring that nearly all playground components are interchangeable; customers can swap a 20-year-old climber for a newer, more innovative spinner without difficulty.
+In addition, since the introduction of each of its playsystems, Landscape Structures has made no modifications to the main structure design, ensuring that nearly all playground components are interchangeable; customers can swap a 20-year-old climber for a newer, more innovative spinner without difficulty.
 Swapping components becomes even more convenient with Landscape Structures’ adjustable clamps for its PlayBooster playstructures.
-There’s no hassle in trying to line up, drill new or fill existing holes.
+There’s no hassle in trying to line up, drill new, or fill existing holes.

 Where To Focus First

 Since the fall of 2010, Flores and the City of Albuquerque have retrofitted five playstructures.
-Typically when they begin work on a retrofit project, Flores focuses on the rotationally molded polyethylene components like slides, climbers and roofs.
+Typically when they begin work on a retrofit project, Flores focuses on the rotationally molded polyethylene components like slides, climbers, and roofs.

 He explained, “The plastic pieces usually show the most wear.
 Next, we focus on the play panels and climbing components.
-We see what’s new in the marketplace and try to incorporate some of the newest pieces in place of the outdated panels and climbers.
+We see what’s new in the marketplace and try to incorporate some of the newest pieces in place of outdated panels and climbers.
 It’s great when we can swap an old climber for a new spinner.
 These changes are a big improvement for the kids that are playing and the community isn’t being interrupted by months of construction.”

 In addition to swapping old components for new ones, Flores often gets the playstructure repainted onsite.
-When the whole project is complete, the retrofitted playstructure looks like a brand new playground.
+When the whole project is complete, the retrofitted playstructure looks like a brand-new playground.

 The City of Albuquerque isn’t the only community considering retrofit to extend its playground budget.
-ExerPlay has worked with other park and recreation departments and schools throughout New Mexico, Arizona and Texas to refresh existing playgrounds and Landscape Structures customers across the country have worked with their consultants on retrofit projects.
+ExerPlay has worked with other park and recreation departments and schools throughout New Mexico, Arizona, and Texas to refresh existing playgrounds and Landscape Structures customers across the country have worked with their consultants on retrofit projects.

 “The community members notice a difference in the playgrounds.
-They think it’s a brand new structure, and for the most part, it is.
-It’s similar, but better.”
+They think it’s a brand-new structure, and for the most part, it is.
+It’s similar but better.”